-In relation to CRU published China Prices, the Compliance Lead will conduct an annual evaluation in the first quarter of each year regarding compliance with the NDRC Administrative Measures for the Price Index Behavior of Important Goods and Services.
+In relation to CRU published China Prices, the Compliance department will conduct an annual evaluation in the first quarter of each year regarding compliance with the NDRC Administrative Measures for the Price Index Behavior of Important Goods and Services.
 The evaluation will be published to subscribers.

-The Compliance Lead is the first point of contact with auditors and regulators.
+The Global Head of Compliance is the first point of contact with auditors and regulators.